Exploring the Near and Far-Field Coexistence for RIS-Assisted ISAC Systems: An Adaptive Bandwidth Splitting Approach: Abstract

 \section{Abstract}

-The Industrial Internet of Things (IIoT) has emerged as a key technology for realizing the vision of Industry 6.0, requiring the seamless integration of diverse connected devices.
-In particular, integrated sensing and communication (ISAC) plays a critical role in supporting real-time control and automation within IIoT systems.
-In this paper, we explore reconfigurable intelligent surface (RIS)-assisted ISAC systems for IIoT in the coexistence of near-field and far-field regions.
-The system consists of a full-duplex access point (AP), a RIS and multiple IIoT devices, where the near-field devices simultaneously perform sensing and communication, while the far-field devices rely on a RIS-assisted communication.
-To enhance spectral efficiency for both sensing and communication functionalities, we consider the use of both traditional sensing-only (SO) and ISAC frequency bands.
-Moreover, uplink non-orthogonal multiple access (NOMA) is employed to facilitate the sequential decoding of superimposed communication and sensing signals from IIoT devices.
-To maximize sensing accuracy in terms of Cram${\Grave{\textrm{e}}}$r-Rao bound (CRB), we formulate a joint optimization of RIS phase shift, bandwidth splitting ratio and receive beamforming vector subject to the minimum data rate requirements of IIoT devices and resource budget constraints.
-The algorithmic solution is developed via the successive convex approximation (SCA)-based alternating optimization (AO) method with the semi-definite relaxation (SDR) technique.
-Numerical results demonstrate that the proposed method significantly outperforms conventional methods relying solely on either ISAC or SO band by achieving superior performance across RIS and device configurations, while ensuring robust ISAC performance under the near-field and far-field coexistence scenarios.
+Integrated sensing and communication (ISAC) enables joint use of spectrum and hardware resources for radar sensing and data transmission, serving as a key enabler of next-generation wireless networks.
+However, most existing ISAC studies have been limited to operation within a single frequency band and have not been designed to adapt to diverse wireless propagation environments or user configurations.
+To address these limitations, this paper investigates a reconfigurable intelligent surface (RIS)-assisted ISAC system employing an adaptive bandwidth-splitting strategy under near-field (NF) and far-field (FF) coexistence.
+The system comprises a full-duplex access point (AP), an RIS and multiple users, where an ISAC user (IU) is a sensing target as well as communication user in the NF region, while communication-only users (CUs) rely on RIS and experience either NF or FF propagation depending on its placement.
+The proposed system jointly exploits the traditional sensing-only (SO) and ISAC bands and adopts uplink non-orthogonal multiple access (NOMA) for simultaneous transmission.
+We formulate a joint optimization problem for the receive beamforming vector, bandwidth-splitting ratio and RIS phase shifts to minimize the Cramér–Rao bound (CRB) under rate and resource constraints.
+An efficient algorithm is developed based on an alternating optimization (AO) framework combined with the semi-definite relaxation (SDR).
+Numerical results demonstrate that the proposed approach significantly outperforms conventional schemes that operate solely in either the ISAC or SO band, achieving superior performance across various RIS and user configurations under hybrid NF and FF coexistence scenarios.